tiago19fp/LETI-METI/README.md

 # LETI/METI

-The following repository contains the projects and reports developed by me during my bachelor's degree in Telecommunications Engineering and Informatics (LETI) and master's degree in Telecommunications Engineering and Informatics (METI).
+The following repository contains the projects developed by me during my bachelor's degree in Telecommunications Engineering and Informatics (LETI) and master's degree in Telecommunications Engineering and Informatics (METI).
 Most of the projects are in Portuguese.